zxc2007/Cracker-Toolkit-Python3/README.md

 # Cracker-Toolkit-Python3
 This is a toolkit for crackers written mainly in Python 3.

-There is a README.md file in each module that explains how to use the tools in that module.
-There are more detailed instructions inside each tool as a annotation.
+There is a README.md file in each module that gives examples for each of the tools.
+The manual is in each file.